svennoreillie/soc-core/README.md

 ### Documentation
-Currently, documentation of the various components can be found in the examples which are located in the src/html folder of this project.
+Currently, documentation of the various components can be found in the example website which is located in the src/html folder of this project.
 We hope to extend the docs in a later stage of the project.

 ### Using soc-core in your own project
+Soc-core is built for use with webpack but can be used without it as well.
+However, without webpack some overhead might exist because of double use of javascript frameworks as we embed them into our bundle files
+##### Using it without webpack
 1. Change directory to root of your project in a terminal
 2. Run 'npm install soc-core --save-dev'
 3. Include 'shared.bundle.js', 'vendor.bundle.js' and 'app.bundle.js' as well as 'soc-core.css' in your website
 4. Check documentation to get started
 5. View html examples in the src/html folder

 ## Contribution guidelines